jrnl-org/jrnl/docs/privacy-and-security.md

 during this time, or the `jrnl` process were killed unexpectedly, then the unencrypted temporary file will remain on your disk.
 You can mitigate this issue by only saving with your editor right before closing it.
-You can also manually delete these files (i.e. files named `jrnl*.jrnl`) from your temporary folder.
+You can also manually delete these files from your temporary folder.
+By default, they are named `jrnl*.jrnl` but if you use a [template](reference-config-file.md#template), they will have the same extension as the template.

 ## Plausible deniability